 2. Shish Tawouk Sandwich

-One of the undiscovered gems of Dubai that not a lot of tourists have discovered.
+One of the undiscovered gems of UAE that not a lot of tourists have discovered.
 It is extremely popular with the locals and can be easily found in any middle-eastern food joint.
 It is again a non-vegetarian dish with thinly sliced chicken pieces stuffed in the flatbreads.
 Filled with many spices, herbs, vegetables and pickles, the sandwich is a perfect combination of spicy and savoury.

 Where to find it: Mezza House, Dubai